protoedu/protoedu.github.io/projects.markdown

 ***

+## Customer discovery
+We are also adherents to the importance of customer needs as primary inputs to technological solutions.

+> *We are experienced at collecting explicit and implicit requirements from customers and formulating scoping and supporting the technological approach
+> with rigorous project management.
+We use a lean scrum approach that allows us to maximize our build and testing time.*

+***

 ## Modular iteration
 As we move from ideation to prototype both looks like and works like we will employ the right stack for the task at hand.
 Our approach is always to build modular components that can be stacked together in multiple configurations for different outcomes and experiments.